Top Alternatives to AutoCAD

 One of the first things that might make BricsCAD a more attractive option to you is the possibility of a one-time purchase as opposed to being forced into monthly or annual subscriptions.
 The one-time fee to own BricsCAD Pro costs just a bit more than a one-year AutoCAD subscription.
 Plus, it supports DWG and DXF, which are the industry-standard file formats for CAD.

 The only real downside when comparing the two is that BricsCAD doesn’t have as rich a community as AutoCAD for which there’s always plenty of learning material available, and it is only available on Windows machines.
+For more flexibility, you can even try using AutoCAD on a cloud computer to enhance your productivity.

-If all you need is 3D parametric modeling, then Solidworks is one of the best alternatives that you can find to AutoCAD.
-It does support 2D drafting but it is very basic, and if 2D is a big part of your workflow, you should pass on Solidworks.
+If all you need is 3D parametric modeling, then Solidworks is one of the best CAD alternatives that you can find to AutoCAD.
+It does support 2D drafting, but it is very basic, and if 2D is a big part of your workflow, you should pass on Solidworks.
 If you’re building extremely complex assemblies, Solidworks is one of the tools you can depend on to handle things reliably.

 Solidworks also comes with built-in features that will help you perform simulations like stress analysis, motion analysis, and fluid flow.
 There’s no need to grab plugins to add this kind of functionality, so it beats AutoCAD in that regard.
 Range Aero, an unmanned freight helicopter company, makes use of Solidworks for design and simulation.

 Unfortunately, the biggest downside to Solidworks is that it uses a subscription model, and buying a license involves an annoying reseller network.
 That also means that the price you get depends majorly on where you’re buying the license from and the size of your business.
+Solidworks also only works on Windows computers, and similar to AutoCAD, it’s got a relatively steep learning curve.

 Comparing The Options